 So do moms just show up at the office and pump on site?

-It doesn’t work like that, though we do have a lactation room for mothers to use if they need breastfeeding/pumping support or assistance from our lactation consultants on staff.
+It doesn’t work like that, though we do have a lactation room for mothers to use while they receive breastfeeding/pumping support or assistance from our lactation specialists on staff.
 (Check out our free services, Breastfeeding Resources and Assistance (B.R.A.) @ The Milk Bank!)
 I use the room when my 6-month-old daughter is with me in the office – for feeding, changing and napping.
 It’s perfect for a working mother!
 And I’ll plug B.R.A., too – I’ve had a heck of a time getting rid of a milk blister and plugged duct.
-It’s so nice to be able to ask helpful coworkers for tips and tricks.
+It’s so nice to be able to ask my coworkers who are lactation professionals for tips and tricks.
 (Maybe a future blog post?)

 Anyway -- once approved as a donor, moms, and sometimes dads, too!, drop off frozen, surplus breast milk either at the Indianapolis office or at a milk depot location across the Midwest.
 If dropped off at a depot, it is shipped to us via dry ice to be pasteurized and processed.